groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/nodejs-java/_index.en.md

     # code sample loop
     - title: "Fluent Syntax: A Streamlined Approach"
       content: |
-        Fluent syntax offers a concise notation for common actions within the GroupDocs.Conversion for .NET API.
+        Fluent syntax offers a concise notation for common actions within the GroupDocs.Conversion for Node.js via Java API.
         The code samples below demonstrate how to leverage the fluent syntax:
         {{< landing/code title="Example 1: Convert DOCX to PDF using fluent syntax">}}
         ```csharp {style=abap}